 Looking back on a year of these experiments, there's a lot we've learned.
 Do we have a definitive guide for creating compelling creative?
 No. But what we do know is that there's a lot of value in experimenting—and experimenting often.

-Because the industry gathered last month in Cannes, questions about effective online storytelling are top-of-mind.
+Because the industry spent the past week at Cannes, questions about effective storytelling online are top-of-mind.
 Here's a look at what Unskippable Labs has taught us about experimenting and how you can apply these lessons to your online video strategy.

 Lesson #1: Experimentation leads to innovation